debnathk/ADPy/README.md

-# ADPy: A High-Throughput Tool for Molecular Docking using AutoDock Vina
+# ADPy: A Python Package for High-Throughput Molecular Docking using AutoDock Vina

 ## Clone Repo